 - Lindy Effect: Things which have stood the test of time are expected to last longer.
 A year-old book is expected to last another year; a century-old another century.

-- An award, recognition, acceptance of a paper are not usually indicative of the quality of the work; it usually indicates that a certain section of currently influential people are happy with it.
+- An award, recognition, acceptance of a paper are not usually indicative of the quality of the work; it usually indicates that a certain section of currently influential people is happy with it.

-- Richness in appearance usually covers for the lack of substance.
+- The richness in appearance usually covers for the lack of substance.